Fencing kit literally gets quite a beating.

 At worst they will need a rewire.
-This is much cheaper than a new blade which, (Feb 2013) start at £29 and go to £105!
+This is much cheaper than a new blade which, (Aug2014) start at £31 and go to £110.
+Plus postage!
 If you already have a good blade (see an up coming Sword Cuts item about blades) a rewire is also an opportunity to upgrade to a Leon Paul GT point.
-Or perhaps you would prefer an Allstar German point which are claimed to be more reliable and more sensitive?
+Or perhaps you would prefer an Allstar German point or French point which are claimed to be more reliable and more sensitive?